coding-heresy/jormungandr/README.md

     message, to throw an instance of `std::system_error`.
 There are also several variants of this to handle other common patterns of POSIX failure reporting bone-headedness.
+* Exception sinking - the `JMG_SINK_ALL_EXCEPTIONS` macro is provided
+  as a shorthand for the following actions:
+  * Catching all exception types that derive from `std::exception` and logging the output of calling `what()` on the instance to _stdout_ along with some context.
+  * Catching `...` and logging the demangled type name of caught object to _stdout_ along with some context.
+The fact that `std::exception` has been part of the standard for a long time is no guarantee that someone won't decide to `throw` an `int` (e.g. the value of `errno` after some POSIX function has returned `-1`) or some other unexpected and unwelcome type (such as an internal hierarchy of exception types that don't derive from `std::exception`, who has the time to read documentation carefully enough to find this if it's buried in the fine print) from deep within a library.
+Without _a priori_ knowledge of such possibilities, logging the type name at least provides an opportunity to investigate further when such shenanigans occur.
+  The macro takes a single parameter that should be a string providing a general description of the activities covered by the associated `try` block. c.f. the concept of _exception sink points_ in the coding standards.
 * _Immediately Invoked Lambda Expression_ (IIFE) - in this idiom, an
   unnamed lambda is defined and immediately executed, with its result assigned to a variable or passed as a function argument.
 The purpose